gugundi/NeuralMachineTranslation/README.md

 ## Recreating the results
 To recreate and visualize the results run the Jupiter notebook *test.ipynb*

-## Training the model
+# Training the model
 To train the model using the settings we used run the program with configuration final.json.

 *python main.py --config final.json*

-# How to run
-Navigate to the root folder of the project and run the following command in terminal/cmd:

-*python main.py*

-The following arguments may then be added:
+The following arguments may then be used to configure the model:

 * --config
   + Path to model configuration (defaults to 'configs/default.json')
 * --debug
-  + Debug mode
+  + Use a debug dataset.
 * --dummy_fixed_length
   + Use a dummy dataset of fixed length sentences
 * --dummy_variable_length